Meethak Al-Khatib

 Scroll down for more

 I'm a video, photo and audio journalist based in Iraq.
-I've worked as a journalist and producer for the last eight years, covering the Battle of Mosul, personal stories, and other issues and conflicts impacting young Iraqis.
+I've worked as a journalist and producer for the last Nine years, covering the Battle of Mosul, personal stories, and other issues and conflicts impacting young Iraqis.
 I am interested in showing and telling stories from my country, and working with others to produce meaningful work that confronts.
 Here you can find a sample of my work.

 Get in Touch